gekatateam/neptunus/plugins/outputs/kafka/README.md

     # list of kafka cluster nodes
     brokers = [ "localhost:9092" ]

+    # unique identifier that the transport communicates to the brokers
+    # when it sends requests
+    client_id = "neptunus.kafka.output"

     # time limit set for establishing connections to the kafka cluster
     dial_timeout = "5s"